OpenZeppelin/openzeppelin-contracts/README.md

 OpenZeppelin Contracts features a [stable API](https://docs.openzeppelin.com/contracts/releases-stability#api-stability), which means that your contracts won't break unexpectedly when upgrading to a newer minor version.

 An alternative to npm is to use the GitHub repository (`openzeppelin/openzeppelin-contracts`) to retrieve the contracts.
-When doing this, make sure to specify the tag for the release such as `v4.5.0`, instead of using the `master` branch.
+When doing this, make sure to specify the tag for a release such as `v4.5.0`, instead of using the `master` branch.

 ### Usage